Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

-The goal of \autoref{alg:methodology_1} is to measure, whether the robustness gained by data amplification generalizes beyond the specific amplifications applied during training, and whether machine learning techniques for vulnerability detection still over-fit to amplifications of their training data that are unrelated to the respective vulnerability labels.
+The goal of \autoref{alg:methodology_1} is to measure, whether ML4VD techniques overfit to augmentations of their training data that are unrelated to the respective vulnerability labels and whether the performance gained by data augmentation generalizes beyond the specific augmentations applied during training.
+We provide a simple visualization of the idea behind the algorithm in \autoref{fig:story_1}, the algorithm itself in \autoref{alg:methodology_1}, and a description of the most important parts in the following paragraphs.
+We use the colors \hltrafogreen{blue}, \hltrafopurple{orange}, and \hltrafoyellow{green}, to connect the basic ideas of the algorithm with the experimental results across the paper\footnote{See \autoref{fig:story_1}, \autoref{alg:methodology_1}, \autoref{fig:rq_1}, \autoref{fig:rq_2}, \autoref{fig:rq_2:c} and \autoref{tab:results_alg_1}.}.

-\textbf{What are the inputs?} The inputs of \autoref{alg:methodology_1} are a set of different semantic preserving transformations $T := \{ t_1, ..., t_N\}$, a training dataset $Tr$, a testing dataset $Te$, a machine learning technique for vulnerability detection MLT, and a performance metric M. The training and testing datasets Tr and Te consist of code-label pairs $(c_i, v_i)$, with $c_i \in \mathcal{C}$ representing code snippets and $v_i \in \{ 0, 1 \}$ representing labels that indicate the absence (0) or presence (1) of security vulnerabilities in the respective code snippets.
-The machine learning technique MLT can utilize the training dataset Tr to train a model $f : \mathcal{C} \to \{ 0, 1 \}$, which maps from the space of code snippets $\mathcal{C}$ to either 1 (vulnerability) or 0 (no vulnerability).
-The performance metric M quantifies and aggregates the performance of a trained machine learning model $f$ on a testing dataset Te into a single number between 0 (bad) and 1 (perfect).
+\textbf{What are the inputs?} The inputs of \autoref{alg:methodology_1} are a set of different semantic preserving transformations $T := \{ t_1, ..., t_N\}$, a training dataset $Tr$, a testing dataset $Te$, a ML training method \emph{train\_model}, a ML evaluation method \emph{evaluate\_model}, and a performance metric M. The training and testing datasets Tr and Te consist of code-label pairs $(c_i, v_i)$, with $c_i \in \mathcal{C}$ representing code snippets and $v_i \in \{ 0, 1 \}$ representing labels that indicate the absence (0) or presence (1) of security vulnerabilities in the respective code snippets.
+The method \emph{train\_model} can utilize the training dataset Tr to train a machine learning model $MLM : \mathcal{C} \to \{ 0, 1 \}$, which maps from the space of code snippets $\mathcal{C}$ to either 1 (vulnerability) or 0 (no vulnerability).
+The method \emph{evaluate\_model} can use the performance metric M to quantify and aggregate the performance of a trained model $MLM$ on a testing dataset Te into a single number between 0 (bad) and 1 (perfect).

-\textbf{What is computed?} \autoref{alg:methodology_1} computes the average effects of (a) amplifying the testing data of the selected ML technique using transformations $t_k \in T$ (Output $o_1$), (b) using the same transformations to amplify the training data (Output $o_2$), and (c) using different transformations to amplify the training data (Output $o_3$).
+\textbf{What is computed?} \autoref{alg:methodology_1} computes the average effects of (a) augmenting the testing data of the selected ML technique using transformations $t_k \in T$ ($output_{A1.1}$), (b) using the same transformations to also augment the training data ($output_{A1.2}$), and (c) using different transformations to also augment the training data ($output_{A1.3}$).